MSIA/2020-msia423-Sah-Aakanksha/README.md

    **Epic 1:**
    - Perform an exhaustive exploratory data analysis of the various fields

 	**Stories:**
-			(1) Ensure detailed understanding of the meaning and value of the different columns in the dataset (2) Calculate basic statistics, plot distributions, check for missing, null values or duplicate data
+	(1) Ensure detailed understanding of the meaning and value of the different columns in the dataset <br /> (2) Calculate basic statistics, plot distributions, check for missing, null values or duplicate data <br />

    **Epic 2:**
 	- Explore scope for feature engineering and data manipulation

 	 **Stories:**
-		(1) Are there certain symptoms that can be grouped because they mean the same thing and tend to occur together in the dataset?
+	(1) Are there certain symptoms that can be grouped because they mean the same thing and tend to occur together in the dataset? <br />
 	(2) Is the dataset huge and should it be subsetted in any way for the purpose of this project?
-If yes, how should that be done?
+If yes, how should that be done? <br />
-		(3)  Explore the possibility to add additional datasets (such as severity of disease, information about the disease)
+	(3)  Explore the possibility to add additional datasets (such as severity of disease, information about the disease)<br />

 - **Initiative 2:**
 	- Develop multinomial classification models to identify patterns in symptoms (independent variables) and estimate their relationship with the various diseases (dependent variable)